 Check for wear and verify function of all buckles, straps, and releases.

 Consider the lift capacity of your BC.
 The lift capacity measures how much negatively buoyant weight it can offset.
 You can look this up online or it may be printed on your BC.
 Many BCs designed for warm water diving have a fairly small lift capacity.
-Take care that when loaded with weight, and a full tank (which is usually negatively buoyant) your BC can still float.
+Check that when loaded with weight, and a full tank (which is negatively buoyant) your BC can still float.
 If not, get a BC with a higher lift capacity or move more weight to a different sytemt (weight belt or harness).
 If your BC cannot float when fully inflated it can contribute to problems getting in and out of boats, or in the event of an issue that requires you to remove your scuba kit at the surface.

 Service your BC inflator mechanism annually or as recommended by the manufacturer or if it begins to leak or stick.
 Often, replacing it with a new one annually can be easier and cheaper than servicing it.
 An inflator valve that sticks open can suddenly and rapidly fully inflate your BC leading to a dangerous uncontrolled, buoyant ascent.
+Practice disconnecting your BC inflator hose while swimming down and dumping air in case you ever have to respond to this problem on a dive.

 Consider a bright color especially if you dive in low-visibility water like we do here in the Pacific Northwest.

 The 1st stage regulator reduces tank "high pressure" to an intermediate "low" pressure of ~125-150 PSI.
-This is delivered via "low-pressure" (usually labeled LP) ports in the regulator to the hoses for 2nd stages and BC/drysuit inflators.
+This is delivered via low-pressure (usually labeled "LP") ports in the regulator to the hoses for 2nd stages and BC/drysuit inflators.
 It also has tiny holes in the "high-pressure" (HP) ports that allow tank pressure to pass directly to your SPG or air-integrated (AI) transmitter so you can track remaining tank pressure.

-serviced annually or as recommended by manufacturer (some are 2 years)
+Service your regulator annually or as recommended by manufacturer (some are 2 years)

 To connect the quick disconnect (QD) fitting - push the hose onto the male valve fitting while pulling the female flange backwards toward the 1st stage end of the hose.
 The same process will allow you to disconnect - push the hose into the fitting while pulling the flange away from the fitting, then pull the hose off the fitting once you feel it disconnect.
 Connecting and disconnecting is easier when there is no pressure in the line.
 If the line is pressurized, pushing the inflator button while disconnecting may help you to disconnect.

-practice disconnecting quickly by feel, while swimming down and venting from your hip dump in event of a stuck inflator which could lead to uncontrolled buoyant ascent
+Practice disconnecting quickly by feel, while swimming down and venting from your hip dump in event of a stuck inflator which could lead to uncontrolled buoyant ascent.

-hose - nicks, cracks, signs of wear
+Check the hose for significant nicks, cuts, cracks, or signs of wear and replace if damaged.

-consider where you will clip or stow SPG so it does not dangle
+Consider where you will clip or stow SPG so it does not dangle

 Verify it turns on and battery level is sufficient to complete the dive